MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-drill-maps/retrieve-a-drill-map-definition.md

 :::info

 Changesets are used in this workflow.
-For information on how to create and use changesets see [Changesets](/docs/common-workflows/modeling/changesets.md).
+For information on how to create and use changesets, see [Changesets](/docs/common-workflows/modeling/changesets.md).
 If you plan to use the response of [GET /api/model/drillMaps/{drillMapId}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Tables/ms-getTableList) to create a new drill map or update a drill map definition, you should associate all requests with one changeset.

 :::